mackenly/mackenly/README.md

 - 🔭 Open to Work and expanding my open-source and side projects.
 - 🌱 I'm currently working on learning Rust and working through the "[Wizard book](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs)"
-- 💬 Ask me about projects, business/career opportunities, or anything really 🙂
+- 💬 Ask me about projects, business/career opportunities, or whatever is on your mind
-- 📫 How to reach me: [mackenly.com](https://mackenly.com/) | x/t:[@mackenlyjones](https://x.com/mackenlyjones/)
+- 📫 How to reach me: [mackenly.com](https://mackenly.com/) | X:[@mackenlyjones](https://x.com/mackenlyjones/)
 - ⚡ Fun fact: I enjoy scuba 🤿